About STFM and Family Medicine Education

 April 2003

-The Annual Spring Conference was postponed to Fall 2004 at a different venue because of concerns over an outbreak of Severe Acute Respiratory Syndrome (SARS) in Toronto.
+The STFM Annual Spring Conference was postponed to the fall of 2004 at a different venue because of concerns over an outbreak of Severe Acute Respiratory Syndrome (SARS) in Toronto, ON.

 September 2004